qwerty-arun/Lets_learn/README.md

+# 30/4/23
+## Discussion on topics like:-
+1) How to build an emulator for old microcontrollers using C programming?
+2) Can one build a compiler for a programming language in the programming language for which he is building the compiler for?
+For example, building a compiler for C programs in C programming language.
+YES, but it is extremely difficult.
+3) While building an application or website, you need to use multiple programming languages.
+How do they run simultaneously?
+How do they work?
+How do they communicate with themselves?
+4) A simple introduction to SWIFT programming language.
+What compiler does it use and so on.

 # 12/3/23
 ## When you are building a product, ask yourself these questions:-
 1) Who are you selling this product to and what are their expectations?
 If you don't know, you are the one who is supposed to ask them.